 - checking that equipment and facilities are in good working order

 - supporting any moves of staff

 - procuring cleaning supplies, including hand sanitiser.

-See the Resources section of this page for additional materials, including fact sheets, posters and checklists.
+See the Resources section of this page for additional materials.

 Download a printable version of this guide.
 It includes more detail on the protocol to use for suspected and confirmed COVID cases, and checklists to work through.